 The dimensions must be 24 in (w) by 36 in (h), portrait orientation.
 All graphics should be of high enough quality for printing at this size (300 dpi is recommended).
 The preferred file format for poster submissions is portable document format (.pdf), however Microsoft PowerPoint (.pptx), jpeg and tiff formats are also acceptable.
 The file size should not exceed 10 MB.

 For more information, see Guidelines for Poster Submission.

 Will posters be displayed anywhere?

-Scholarship recipients are required to upload their posters to their personal profiles in the web portal.
+Scholarship recipients are strongly encouraged to upload their posters to their personal profiles in the web portal.

 A selection of posters from the current year’s scholarship recipients may also be displayed at Esri Canada User Conferences where there is an Education and Research presence, provided the posters are received sufficiently in advance of the user conference to allow time for printing.

 What are the format requirements for the summary report?